Unstructured-IO/unstructured/docs/source/upstream_connectors/elasticsearch.rst

-Elastic Search
+ElasticSearch
 ==============
-Connect Elastic Search to your preprocessing pipeline, and batch process all your documents using ``unstructured-ingest`` to store structured outputs locally on your filesystem.
+Connect ElasticSearch to your preprocessing pipeline, and batch process all your documents using ``unstructured-ingest`` to store structured outputs locally on your filesystem.

 First you'll need to install the Elastic Search dependencies as shown here.